International Study Finds Nearly 40 Percent of Enterprises Hit By Ransomware in the Last Year

 - Switch from protection, to disaster planning: The most popular way of addressing the problem is not through protection, but by backing up data (over 71 percent).

-- Ransomware attacks target healthcare and financial services: Healthcare and financial services were the leading industries attacked with ransomware globally, both targeted well above the average ransomware penetration rate of 39 percent.
+- Ransomware attacks target healthcare and financial services: Healthcare and financial services were the leading industries attacked with ransomware globally, both of which were targeted well above the average ransomware penetration rate of 39 percent.

 “The results from this survey further emphasize that any business in any region is incredibly vulnerable to ransomware,” said Marcin Kleczynski, CEO of Malwarebytes.
 “Cybercriminals are increasing their use of ransomware in their attack strategies globally, causing business disruption, loss of files and wasted IT man-hours.
 In order to stay safe, businesses must invest heavily in both employee education and technology.
 We are thrilled to be able to give companies a solution that can thoroughly protect them against ransomware threats.”